|Programs > Transportation

 The SAWMPO completes a variety of transportation related planning activities for its regional area.
 A SAWMPO website is coming soon.
 Current public notices for the SAWMPO include:

-The Staunton-Augusta-Waynesboro Metropolitan Planning Organization (SAWMPO) hereby releases for public comment the Fiscal Year 2015-2018 Highway Transportation Improvement Program (FY15-18 TIP).
-Please click here to review the FY15-18 Highway TIP.
+The Staunton-Augusta-Waynesboro Metropolitan Planning Organization (SAWMPO) hereby releases for public comment the Fiscal Year 2015-2018 Transit Transportation Improvement Program (TIP) Amendment.
+Please click here to review the FY15-18 Transit TIP Amendment.

 List of Current/Previous Projects